hilios/jQuery.countdown/README.md

 Documentation
 -------------

-For each DOM in your selector chain, and instance of the countdown will be created, with an interval that sends  signals (events) with all time remaining components has weeks, days, hours, so on so forth.
-The countdown will be wrapped within the DOM and will auto remove itself when the DOM is excluded.
+For each DOM in your selector chain, an instance of the countdown will be created with an interval, that sends  signals (events) with the time remaining components has weeks, days, hours, so on so forth.
+The countdown is wrapped within the DOM and will auto delete itself when the DOM is removed.

 ```javascript
 $('div#clock').countdown(finalDate[, callback]);
 ```

-With the legacy approach you will need to handle all events in a single callback (update, finish or stop) through the `event.type` property.
-If you preffer an event orieted programming style, this plugin also support the `on` method to register your callbacks.
+With the legacy approach you will need to handle all events in a single callback (update, finish or stop) through the `event.type` property, if you prefer an event orieted programming style, this plugin also support the default jQuery `on` method to register your callbacks.

 ```javascript
 $('div#clock').countdown(finalDate)
     .on('update', callback)
     .on('finish', callback);
 ```

-The only requirement to start the plugin is the `finalDate`, but you will need register a callback to update your DOM.
+To start the countdown the only requirement is the `finalDate`, but you still need register a callback to manipulate/update the DOM.

 ### Arguments